top of page

 Accra Zoo

-Accra Zoological Gardens (see map) is in the capital city of Ghana, located in the only forest belt left in the urban city known as the Achimota Forest, soon to be the Achimota Ecopark.
-In 2005, WAPCA constructed an Endangered Primate Breeding Centre (EPBC) on the Accra Zoo grounds; this facility is managed by WAPCA, in close collaboration with the Wildlife Division and the Manager of the Accra Zoo, Mr Stephen Tamanja.
+Accra Zoological Gardens (click to see map) is located in Ghana’s capital city, within the only remaining forest belt of the urban area, known as the Achimota Forest, proposed to be upgraded into an eco-park under ongoing plans.
+In 2005, West African Primate Conservation Action (WAPCA) constructed an Endangered Primate Breeding Centre (EPBC) on the zoo grounds.
+This facility is managed by WAPCA in close collaboration with the Wildlife Division and the Manager of Accra Zoo, Mr Paul Addah.

-Mr Tamanja, the Assistant Manager Mr Alfred Turkson and the entire Accra Zoo staff have been actively involved in the confiscation and rescue of orphaned monkeys, especially the Endangered white-naped mangabey and the Critically Endangered Roloway monkey.
-The orphaned monkeys living at the EPBC have been incorporated into the EAZA ex situ Program (EEP), whereby animals are exchanged with those in Europe to maintain genetic diversity and the long term survival of the captive population.
+Mr Addah and the entire Accra Zoo staff have been actively involved in the confiscation and rescue of orphaned monkeys, particularly the Endangered white-naped mangabey and the Critically Endangered Roloway monkey.
+The orphaned monkeys at the EPBC have been incorporated into the European Association of Zoos and Aquaria (EAZA) Ex-situ Programme (EEP), through which animals are exchanged with zoos in Europe to maintain genetic diversity and ensure the long-term survival of the captive population.

-Since 2014 the EPBC has doubled in size with newer enclosures larger and higher.
-In 2018 the original EPBC enclosures were refurbished and increased in height.
-For full details of this refurbishment click here.
+Since 2014, the EPBC has doubled in size, with new enclosures that are larger and taller.
+In 2018, the original enclosures were refurbished and further increased in height.

 18222251_10158724838430360_6268510607088